sadab-halim/AWS-Certified-Cloud-Practitioner/1. Notes/ShortNotes.md

 - **Security Token Service (STS)**: temporary, limited-privileges credentials to access AWS resources
 - **Cognito**: create a database of users for your mobile & web applications
 - **Directory Services**: integrate Microsoft Active Directory in AWS
-- **IAM Identity Center**: one login for multiple AWS accounts & applications
+- **IAM Identity Center**: one login for multiplebhvhvhjv AWS accounts & applications